 I just love Thai cuisine.
-I love the flavors, the textures and the beautiful colors in Thai dishes.
-This shrimp coconut curry soup base is so versatile.
+I love the flavors, the textures, and the beautiful colors in Thai dishes.
+This coconut curry soup is one of my favorites and the base is so versatile.
 I added fresh shrimp for a healthy, lean protein.
-I also used a whole grain rice noodle (Udon noodle) in this dish.
-There is so much that you can do with this simple, but flavorful soup.
+I also used a whole grain Udon rice noodle in this dish.
+Udon noodles are wide and flat and typically made with wheat flour.
+There is so much that you can do with this simple, but flavorful soup recipe.

 Optional add-ins are cooked diced chicken, scallions, cilantro, peanuts, tofu, chiles and a garnish of Thai basil.
 The yellow curry paste used in this soup can be found at your local Asian market, or you can do what I did and purchase it from your favorite Thai restaurant.

-I called up my favorite local spot and asked them if I could buy a 1/4 cup of their homemade yellow curry paste.
-They were happy to package it up for me and it is much better than the store bought version.
-If you have the ingredients on hand, it’s always great to make it yourself.
+I called up my favorite local spot and asked them if I could buy a ¼ cup of their homemade yellow curry paste.
+They were happy to package it up for me and it is much better than the store-bought version.
+If you have the ingredients on hand, you can definitely make your own.
 This soup makes a nutrient-dense, healthy wintertime meal.
-Enjoy~

 *Adapted from Martha Stewart Living